everything looks right. something feels off.

 Decide whether my style feels like the right fit

-I meet with clients in person in Costa Mesa, CA, and offer secure video therapy sessions for California residents and nationwide for coaching.
+I meet with clients in person in Costa Mesa, CA, and offer secure video sessions for California residents.

-I'd like to help you write the next chapter.
+I'd like to help you write your next chapter.

 50-minute sessions are $190.
 In-network with Aetna and Optum.
 Superbills are available for out-of-network insurance reimbursement.
 Sliding-scale options are available.